espressif/idf-python-wheels/README.md

 * release/v4.4
 * master

+## Configuration
-User can set `IDF_branch` input parameter to add wheels for another branch.
+- user can set `IDF_branch` input parameter to add wheels for another branch.
+- currently, it is possible to run a workflow for the whole requirenments.txt
+- to add new architecture, set up GitHub runner, and create new GitHub Action
+- workflows need to be started manually

 ## Usage for x64 build